 Risk Factor Surveillance

-NOTE: BRFSS changed its sampling methodology in 2011; as a result, this year's results are not comparable to earlier years.
+NOTE: BRFSS changed its sampling methodology in 2011; because of this, results from years prior to 2011 are not comparable.

 The Virginia Foundation for Healthy Youth, www.vfhy.org/statistics/tobacco/numbers